teamg4it/g4it/services/documentation/content/3-technical-documentation/6-ecomind/architecture/_index.md

     A3 --> B11
 ```

-The calculation has multiple step that you can find on [Evaluating digital Service](../backend/api/evaluating/_index.md)
+The calculation involves multiple steps, which you can find on [Evaluating digital Service](../backend/api/evaluating/_index.md)

 ### Result
 ```mermaid